alexa-samples/skill-sample-nodejs-team-lookup/README.md

 ## How the Template is Laid Out
 The code for the template is laid out in four sections:

-1. **Data and Text strings:** (Replace this data with your own): The first section includes the data and the text strings that you can replace with your data, to customize your skill, and include information about your team.
+1. **Data and text strings:** (Replace this data with your own): The first section includes the data and the text strings that you can replace with your data to customize your skill, and include information about your team.
-2. **Skill Code - Intent Handlers:** The second section is the core part of the code that makes the skill work.
+2. **Skill code - Intent Handlers:** The second section is the core part of the code that makes the skill work.
 This includes all the intent handlers, and any other supporting functions.
-Feel free to explore this section, while you  try to understand how things work, but be careful that editing this section may break your skill.
+Feel free to explore this section, while you  try to understand how things work, but be careful as editing this section may break your skill.
-3. **Generating Speech:** The third section includes all the functions that generate the output speech, that is what Alexa says back to the user.
+3. **Generating speech:** The third section includes all the functions that generate the output speech, or what Alexa says back to the user.
-4. **Helper Functions:** Finally, the fourth section includes some helper functions.
+4. **Helper functions:** Finally, the fourth section includes some helper functions.
 These are functions that perform one very specific small task.
 These are written in a way that they can be reused in any skill.
 Just copy/paste them in to your skill, and use away.
 You can find more of these

-## Make it your own
+## Make It Your Own
 You can replace the sample data included in this template, and make it your own.
-See the customize section for more details and ideas on how.
+See the [customization](https://github.com/alexa/skill-sample-nodejs-team-lookup/blob/master/step-by-step/5-customization.md) section for more details and ideas on how.

-**Scenario 1 - just replace the data, and publish:** Imagine you are real estate company, and would like your customers, and prospects to be able to find a local agent by just talking to Alexa.
+**Scenario 1 - just replace the data, and publish:** Imagine you are a real estate company, and you'd like to enable your customers, and prospects to be able to find a local agent by just talking to Alexa.
 You can take this template, replace it with your data, and then publish it.
-So, now anyone with access to an Alexa device can just say - “*Alexa, ask my broker to find me an agent in New York*”.
+Then anyone with access to an Alexa device can just say - “*Alexa, ask my broker to find me an agent in New York*”.

-**Scenario 2 - replace the data, and use it privately:** While "Scenario 1" is an example of a use case where you would want to publish and make the skill available on the Alexa store, you could very well use it privately to look up information for your friends and family - "*Alexa, ask people finder what's jessica's twitter handle*"
+**Scenario 2 - replace the data, and use it privately:** The first scenario entails publishing your skill and making it available in the Alexa skills store.
+But you could also use your skill privately to look up information for your friends and family: "*Alexa, ask people finder what's jessica's twitter handle*"

-**Scenario 3 - replace the data, add more features, and publish:** Finally, of course you can use it as a base to build on top of, say by adding more information types like email, Instagram.
-You could also add search by geo-location, so it would return results for people who are currently in a given city.
+**Scenario 3 - replace the data, add more features, and publish:** Finally, you can also use the sample code as a base and build up - say, by adding more information types like email and Instagram handles.
+You could also add search by geolocation, so it would return results for people who are currently in a given city.

 We can't wait to see what you build.
 Let us know if you have any questions/feedback at [@AlexaDevs](https://twitter.com/alexadevs).